paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/modelling_common_cause_failure.md

 ```
 ````

 The next step is to assess the maximum common cause value {term}`MCCV`.
-According to Error: Reference source not found one of three possible values 10%, 20% or 30% should be selected for the {term}`MCCV` based on experience of maximum {term}`common cause failure <Common cause failure>` in the industry.
+According to {cite:t}`sys-Hark2015CommonCF` one of three possible values 10%, 20% or 30% should be selected for the {term}`MCCV` based on experience of maximum {term}`common cause failure <Common cause failure>` in the industry.
 For example, for an industry with a strong safety culture and established methods to analyse and mitigate {term}`common cause failure <Common cause failure>` as it is the case for the space industry, the lowest value of {term}`MCCV` is selected.

 The beta factor is calculated as follows